ztyyLV/web-twain-docs/info/api/WebTwain_IO.md

 ---

 ## IfShowProgressBar
+**_Note:_** Deprecated as of 18.2

 Return or set whether the progress bar is/should be displayed during encoding or decoding.
 It works for any image encoding/decoding related methods.

-For example: LoadImage, LoadImageEx, ConvertToBlob, etc.
+APIs affected by this setting:
+- LoadImage
+- LoadImageEx
+- ConvertToBlob
+- HTTPUpload
+- HTTPDownload

 **Syntax**